DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.md

 The instructions on the following page have been proven to work on Linux PCs, so will probably work on macOS PCs (Apple), however attempts to get them to work on **Microsoft Windows PCs**
-`have so far been unsuccessful`{.interpreted-text role="dcc-ex-red-bold"}.
+`have so far been unsuccessful`.
 We need to do more testing.
 If you have an issue with this method, simply purchase a USB to TTL converter module and use the recommended process in the previous heading.
 This should not be an issue for most people since they will have the DCC-EX EX-WiFi